6 Best Pieces of Luggage for Every Type of Travel

 The difference with a travel backpack is that it zips open like a traditional suitcase.
 Plus, most don’t have all of those extra straps, and the suspension system can be stored away behind a zippered panel so it’s safe for transporting in a plane, bus, etc.

 Our recommendation for the ideal travel backpack is the Osprey Farpoint.
-It comes in three different sizes — 40L, 55L and 70L — which range in price from $140 to $200 USD.
+It comes in three different sizes — 40-liter, 55-liter and 70-liter — which range in price from $140 to $200 USD.
 It offers the most features of any travel backpack on the market today, incorporating many that you’d find in a traditional hiking backpack.

-The 55L and 70L both come with a detachable day pack.
+The 55-liter and 70-liter both come with a detachable day pack.
 As well, all three come in small/medium or medium/large, a great feature that not many other backpacks of this type offer.
-If you’re 6’2″, for example, you’ll need a different backpack for comfort than someone who’s a foot shorter.
+If you’re 6-foot-2, for example, you’ll need a different backpack for comfort than someone who’s a foot shorter.

 Photo Credit: Amazon